-Talk with Your Health Care Provider:
+Talk to Your Health Care Provider:

 Always consult with your healthcare providers, which can be your doctors or pharmacists or dietitians or whoever may be about the dietary supplements you’re having so that you can consult what’s best for your complete health.
 Your health care provider may help you fix which supplements, if any, might be suitable for you.

 Keep a note of the supplements you are having or had have or will have in one place, just as you should be doing for all of your medicines.
 Note the specific product name, the dose you take, how often you take it, and the reason why you use each one.
 You can also bring the products you use with you when you see your healthcare provider.

 Dietary supplements are products which intend to supplement the diet.
 They are not drugs, so they are not made to treat, prevent, or cure diseases, diagnose, mitigate.
 The federal agency that oversees both dietary supplements and medicines is the FDA